hth313/OS4/doc/reference.rst

 -----------

 This is a variant of the ``ASRCH`` routine in mainframe.
-This routine works the same, but will also locate secondary functions.
+This routine works the same but will also locate secondary functions.

 **Entry point:** ``4F4E``